You Ain't Seen Nothing Yet (Bachman–Turner Overdrive song): Reception

+Commercial performance

-"You Ain't Seen Nothing Yet" debuted at number 65 on September 21, 1974, and reached the top of the Hot 100 seven weeks later.
-It was the only US number 1 single in BTO's history.
-(While in the Guess Who, Bachman had penned one other US chart-topper, "American Woman", which hit number 1 in 1970.)
+"You Ain't Seen Nothing Yet" debuted at number 65 on the Billboard Hot 100 chart for the week ending September 21, 1974, and reached the top of the Hot 100 seven weeks later.
+It was the only US number one single in BTO's chart history.
+(While as part of the Guess Who, Bachman had penned one other US chart-topper, "American Woman", which hit number one in 1970.)

-"You Ain't Seen Nothing Yet" also holds the record for falling farthest on the chart before returning to the Top 10.
-After falling to number 34 two weeks after being in the number 1 spot, it jumped back to number 8 for two weeks, largely because of interest in the flip side, an instrumental called "Free Wheelin'".
-The song is not listed in Billboard's Top 100 singles of 1974 despite having reached number 1 within the time period covered by the chart, and is listed as the number 98 song of 1975.
-Its absence from the 1974 list and low placing on the 1975 list is due to its rapid ascent to number 1 and rapid descent from number 1 before re-peaking at number 8, meaning its chart points were not focused within either the 1974 or 1975 chart periods.
+"You Ain't Seen Nothing Yet" also holds the record for falling the farthest from number one on the Hot 100 before returning to the top 10.
+After falling to number 34 two weeks after being at number one, it jumped back to number eight for two weeks, largely because of interest in the flip side, an instrumental called "Free Wheelin'".
+The song is not listed in Billboard's Top 100 singles of 1974 despite having reached number one within the time period covered by the chart, and is listed as the number 98 song of 1975.
+Its absence from the 1974 list and low placing on the 1975 list is due to its rapid ascent to number one and rapid descent before re-peaking at number eight, meaning its chart points were not focused within either the 1974 or 1975 chart periods.

-In Canada, the single also reached number 1 and won the 1976 Juno Award for best-selling single.
+In Canada, the single also reached number one and won the 1976 Juno Award for best-selling single.

-In the UK it reached number 2, kept off the top of the charts by "Lonely This Christmas" by Mud.
+In the UK it reached number two, kept off the top of the charts by "Lonely This Christmas" by Mud.
 It was later introduced to a new generation of fans in the UK when a remixed version was used as the theme tune to the ITV network's coverage of Formula One grand prix motor racing between 2003 and 2005, resulting in increased radio airplay for the original song in the UK during that period.

-Uses in popular culture
+In popular culture

-BTO's version appears in a 2019 and 2022 TV commercials for Applebee's, and prominently features in the 2012 film comedy The Watch.

-It was the favourite record played by Smashie and Nicey on Harry Enfield's Television Programme, a BBC TV comedy show.

-The song was used for an episode of The Drew Carey Show called "The Dog and Pony Show".
-After an unfortunate misunderstanding results in the dog of Drew's boss being accidentally neutered, he comes up with a plan to replace the dog: he, Oswald, Lewis, Mr. Wick and Larry Almada will strip to "You Ain't Seen Nothing Yet".

-The song was also used in the trailer for Barnyard (2006).

-Snake sings it in season 5 episode 15 of Degrassi: The Next Generation, “Our Lips Are Sealed, Part 1”.
+During The Game Awards 2024, the song was used during The Outer Worlds 2 Official Gameplay Trailer.